chrisbolin/graphql.github.io/site/docs/QuickStart-GettingStarted.md

 http://localhost:3000/graphql?query={user(id:"1"){name}} (note that whitespace) is not important in GraphQL (similar to JSON).

 Congratulations!
 You've built your first GraphQL server.
-Try different queries;
-try changing the data; try adding different fields to the schema.
+Try different queries, changing the data, or even adding new fields to the schema.